NIP-K1 Compatible Gateway

 Usage with nostkey.org gateway

-import { setupKeytr, loginWithKeytr, fetchKeytrEvents } from 'keytr'
+import { setup, discover, publishKeytrEvent } from '@sovit.xyz/keytr'

-const { nsecBytes, npub } = await loginWithKeytr(events[0])
+const { nsecBytes, npub, pubkey } = await discover(relays)

 To have your origin authorized for cross-client login via nostkey.org, add your domain to the origins list via PR.